Applications for British Science Week 2018 are now closed.

 - Kick Start More grant: A grant of up to £700 for your school to host a science event or activity which involves your students and the local community

-This scheme offers £500-1000 grants for community groups that work directly with audiences who are traditionally under-represented and currently not engaged in science activity.
+This scheme offers £500 to £1000 grants for community groups that work directly with audiences who are traditionally under-represented and currently not engaged in science activity.
 Our definition of groups that are underrepresented in science includes:

 - people who are Black Asian Minority Ethnic (BAME)

-- people with low socio economic status (SES)
+- people with low socio economic status (SES), including people disadvantaged in terms of education and income

-- young people with anti-social behaviour, including those not in education, employment or training (NEET)
+- young people facing adversity, including those not in education, employment or training (NEET)

 - people with a disability, defined as a physical or mental impairment that has a substantial and long-term effect on someone’s ability to do normal daily activities (Equalities Act 2010)